fuzziqersoftware/newserv/README.md

 - The trade window isn't implemented yet.
 - PSO PC and PSOBB are essentially entirely untested.
 Only GC is fairly well-tested.
 - Add all the chat commands that khyller used to have.
 (Most, but not all, currently exist in newserv.)
+- Hide the guild card number assigned by the remote server when proxying, and instead rewrite all commands that include the client's guild card number.

 ## Usage